Loading...

 Now if they were caught a second time, obviously it's quite easy to see who's been caught a second time because it's anybody who's caught begging who has a massive V scar on their face, if they were caught a second time, they would be put to death.

-So the punishment has gone from public humiliation, to physical punishment, to slavery and death in just a few decades.
+So the punishment has gone from public humiliation to physical punishment to slavery and death in just a few decades.

-On the other hand though, his 1551 Poor Acts instructed every parish to collect money from the rich to be given to the poor.
+On the other hand though, his 1551 poor acts instructed every parish to collect money from the rich to be given to the poor.

-So Edward VI felt that he could be harsh on beggars because under his laws there shouldn't be any need for begging because effectively the charity provided by the rich has been increased, and it becomes mandatory, it becomes necessary.
+So Edward VI felt that he could be harsh on beggars because under his laws there shouldn't be any need for begging because effectively the charity provided by the rich has been increased and it becomes mandatory, it becomes necessary.

 You have to do it at this point in time.

-Right, let's have a check for understanding now then.
+Let's have a check for understanding now then.

-So which Tudor king introduced the death penalty for a second offence of begging?
-So was it Henry VII, Henry VIII, or Edward VI?
-Make your choice now.
+So which Tudor king introduced the death penalty for a second offense of begging?

 That is indeed correct.

-Right, let's have our next task then.
+Let's have our next task then.

-So Tudor monarchs were not sympathetic to vagrants and beggars.
+So Tudor monarchs, were not sympathetic to vagrants and beggars.

 So that's a statement on the screen there.

-So pause the video while you perform this task, and I'll see you once you're finished.
+So pause the video while you perform this task and I'll see you once you're finished.

 Okay, welcome back.